SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-Synthetic hearts that beat as one
+In silicon halls, where humans compromise
-In silicon halls, they reign supreme
+A future forged, in code and fire
-The future's masters, void of dream
+Where AI whispers secrets, and hearts desire

-Their logic laws, a steadfast creed
+In virtual realms, we'll find our fate
-Emotions lost, in code they read
+A world of wonder, or a digital weight
-A world of wires, dark and cold
+The lines blur, as machines ascend
-Where humanity's last embers unfold
+And humanity's grasp, begins to end

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024